 The research group Scripts for Postindustrial Urban Futures: American Models, Transatlantic Interventions (short: City Scripts) explores the imaginative strategies and narrative scenarios which the centers of old industries (steel, coal and cars) in the United States and Germany are devising to forge paths into their futures.
 Funded by the Volkswagen Stiftung for four years with a budget of 1.7 million, City Scripts is a joint endeavor of the American Studies Departments of the University Alliance Ruhr (Duisburg-Essen, Bochum, Dortmund).
+The research group is led by our speaker Prof. Dr. Barbara Buchenau.

 From 2018 to 2022, seven doctoral candidates and one postdoctoral researcher carry out detailed studies of three prominent concepts of city planning (sustainability, inclusion, and creativity).
 The objects of their research will be contemporary paradigms, processes of self-description, and operational strategies – in short, scripts – for the construction of ecologically sustainable, creative, but also socially and culturally inclusive futures for postindustrial cities.
 As part of City Scripts’ innovative research and didactic concept, the researchers will collaborate with civic and industrial partners from urban business, administration, and civil society.
 Their projects draw on academic research, fieldwork and active cooperation with their respective partners.
 In doing so, the projects transcend the academic field of American Studies, incorporating approaches from Cultural Studies, History, and Media Studies.